 We’re in week two of COVID-19 lockdown, I’m focusing on staying positive and hopeful and doing my little bit to support Yorkshire’s business community.
 As almost 100% remote working has become our new reality, more and more people are beginning to understand the valuable role freelancers can play in helping businesses grow.
-I am proud to say that Everyday People has some truly wonderful people as members, so if you ever need a hand finding a freelancer to work with, I’ll be happy to help.
+I am proud to say that Everyday People has some truly wonderful people as members, so if you ever need a hand finding a freelancer to work with, take a look at our directory of Yorkshire-based Freelancers,

 Before the world turned upside down I had a chat with Everyday People Member Gemma Leggett, an extremely talented and motivated York-based graphic designer and Illustrator.

 Which is the most enjoyable project you have worked on?

 I really loved working on the artwork for The Wicker Husband for Watermill Theatre.

 The Wicker Husband is a new musical based on a folk tale and the artwork to accompany it needed to be a little whimsical to reflect the folk tale roots with a strong emphasis on a woven, wicker look.

 The lettering and willow tree silhouette we’re created using a lot of twig photographs and Photoshop to manipulate and intertwine these.

 Inspiration can strike anywhere.
 From curated online sources such as Designspiration or Dribble to old typography and signage whilst I’m out and about, packaging in shops through to films, TV and music.

 I’m a massive fan of Annie Atkins who is a graphic designer in the film and TV industry creating props such as old telegrams, packaging, posters and signage.
 I find that fascinating.
 Her new book is on my birthday wish list.